kvh/autonomous/readme.md

 Autonomous is built to compliment a JAMstack deployment, powering the backend processing and logic for data and AI intensive applications.

+### Autonomous + Next.js

+Autonomous is built to compliment a JAMstack deployment, powering the backend processing and logic for data and AI intensive applications.